Bayesian Causal Forests & the 2022 ACIC Data Challenge: Scalability and Sensitivity: Introduction

-and further approximates the prognostic function $\mu$ and the treatment effect function $\tau$ using separate regression tree ensembles.
+At a high-level, BCF models the expected outcome as $\E[Y \vert \bX = \bx, Z = z] = \mu(\bx) + z \times \tau(\bx)$ and further approximates the prognostic function $\mu$ and the treatment effect function $\tau$ using separate regression tree ensembles.
 When fitting the tree ensembles, BCF includes an estimate of the propensity score as an additional covariate.
 Although these ensembles are \textit{a priori} independent, they are dependent \textit{a posteriori}, as BCF leverages all observations (both treated and control) to learn $\mu.$

 At first glance, BCF appears ill-suited to the 2022 ACIC Data Challenge: BCF was initially proposed for cross-sectional data and the Data Challenge features longitudinal data with time-varying covariates and outcomes.
-However, as we show in Section~\ref{sec:identification}, under a mild assumption about the data generating process, the Data Challenge admits an additive decomposition similar to the one in Equation~\eqref{eq:bcf_decomp}.
-Also, while our analysis plan enables one to use BCF to estimate the treatment effect function --- and subsequently the desired subgroup average treatment effects --- we found that the implementation available in the \Rlang~package \textbf{bcf} did not scale to the challenge data.
+However, as we show in Section~\ref{sec:identification}, under a mild assumption about the data generating process, the Data Challenge admits an additive decomposition similar to the one used by BCF.
+Unfortunately, we found that the implementation available in the \Rlang~package \textbf{bcf} did not scale to the challenge data.
 We therefore re-implemented a version of BCF that can scale to the Data Challenge.

-When writing our implementation and subsequently deploying it during the competition, we made a number of essentially \textit{ad hoc} decisions.
+When writing our implementation and subsequently deploying it during the competition, we made several essentially \textit{ad hoc} modeling decisions.
 First, we included an estimate of \citet{ImaiRatkovic2014}'s covariate balancing propensity score (CBPS) as an additional covariate in the expected outcome model.
 Second, in our regression tree prior, we selected splitting variables using \citet{Linero2018}'s sparsity-inducing Dirichlet prior instead of the uniform prior that is used in the \textbf{bcf} package.
 Briefly, \citet{Linero2018}'s prior encourages regression trees to split on a small number of covariates, thereby facilitating a type of automatic variable selection.
 In the context of treatment effect estimation, such a sparsity-inducing prior can potentially identify the main drivers of effect heterogeneity.
 We assess the sensitivity of our contest submissions to these modeling choices.
-Specifically, we study the extent to which our results change when we use different estimates of the propensity score and when we use \citet{Chipman2010}'s uniform prior on the splitting variables in the trees.